 Total Hip Replacement

 In this operation, the dead ball is cut off from the rest of the hip bone and replaced with a metal ball on a stem that fits inside the hollow thigh bone.
 Simultaneously, the socket is replaced with a plastic socket, and the new joint is thus formed of the metal ball fitting into the plastic socket.
-This operation is very effective at alleviating pain due to the hip joint’s arthritis and is a very successful surgery in elderly patients.
+This operation effectively alleviates pain due to the hip joint’s arthritis and is a very successful surgery in elderly patients.
 However, physicians have always had more concern about performing total hip replacements in younger patients.

 Total Hip Revision